jerabaul29/OpenMetBuoy-v2021a/legacy_firmware/binaries/README.md

 ### two_ways_gps_waves_drifter.bin

 two_ways_gps_waves_drifter.bin: perform tracking with GPS, and wave measurements.
 The instrument MUST include an Adafruit ISM330DHCX + LIS3MDL FeatherWing or similar, ie both the ISM330DHCX and the LISM3MDL, over a qwiick switch, if not it will not work.
 Perform GPS measurement every 30 minutes, and waves measuremens every 3 hours.
 In addition, includes the functionality for 2-ways communications to update the measurement rate of the GPS and wave statistics.

+## functionality_test_mode.bin

+Same firmware as the STEval GPS + waves configuration, but set up so that the GPS, IMU, and Iridium modem are quickly checked for good functioning.
+This is useful after assembling an instrument to check quickly that all components are well connected.
+DO NOT USE THIS FOR PERFORMING A FIELD DEPLOYMENT, this uses "dummy" GPS and wave durations.